-An innovation patent lasts for 8 years and is designed to protect inventions that do not meet the inventive threshold required for standard patents.
+An innovation patent lasts up to 8 years and is designed to protect inventions that do not meet the inventive threshold required for standard patents.
 It is a relatively quick and inexpensive way to obtain protection for your new device, substance, method or process.

 An innovation patent is usually granted within a month of filing the complete application.
 This is because there is no examination before it is granted.

-The innovation patent requires an innovative step rather than an inventive step, to protect an incremental advance on existing technology rather than a groundbreaking invention.
+The innovation patent requires an innovative step rather than an inventive step, to protect an incremental advance on existing technology that may not qualify for standard patent protection rather than a groundbreaking invention.